jason-shi/JsonDotNetForUnity/README.md

 # Json .Net for Unity
-This repository is just a clone in github from the official project in Unity asset store in order to use it as submodule
+This repository is just a clone in github from the official FREE project in Unity asset store in order to use it as submodule

 The codes are provided as-they-are, unchanged from the official project,